Best Places to Retire in Hawaii

 Hawaii isn’t the most affordable state, but it regularly ranks near the top of any list for retirement.
 How is this possible?
 The best places to retire in Hawaii may be more expensive than places in the mainland U.S., but they’re also home to the best weather in the country, multi-faceted cultures and growing recreational communities.

-According to Bankrate’s annual report, Hawaii ranks as the 10th best state for retirees.
-While its crime ranks 24th overall and its affordability ranks at a staggering 45th, Hawaii is inside the top 10 for every other ranking category.
-These categories include weather (in which it ranks 1st overall), wellness (9th overall) and culture (9th overall).
+According to Bankrate’s annual report, Hawaii ranks as the 33rd best state for retirees.
+While its crime ranks 32nd overall and its affordability ranks in last place at 50th.
+Hawaii is inside the top 11 for every other ranking category.
+These categories include weather (in which it ranks 9th overall), wellness (2nd overall) and culture (11th overall).

 Is it Smart to Retire in Hawaii?